 IN WITNESS WHEREOF, , a Florida corporation, and , a Maryland real estate investment trust, the entities parties to the merger, have caused these Articles of Merger to be signed in their respective names and on their behalf and witnessed or attested all as of the day of , 1999.
 Each of the individuals signing these Articles of Merger on behalf of or acknowledges these Articles of Merger to be the act of such respective entity and, as to all other matters or facts required to be verified under oath, that to the best of his or her knowledge, information and belief, these matters are true in all material respects and that this statement is made under the penalties for perjury.

-a Florida corpor ation
+a Florida corporation

-Ву: , President
+By:, President

 Attest:

 , Secretary

-Pacific Retail T a Maryland real trust rust, estate investment
+Pacific Retail Trust, a Maryland real estate invest trust nent

-Ву:
+By:

-, President
+, President Attest:

-Attest:
+Accest.

 , Secretary

 Regency Realty Corporation,